 - Adam Douglas

 Creating a multi boot USB flash drive hasn’t always been the easiest, let alone quick to achieve and maintain in the past.
-On top that you had to use multiple devices and boot managers to achieve everything you wanted or needed to do in regards to operating system installation, operating system recovery, data recovery, password resets, hardware diagnostics, virus/malware removal and many more.
+Usually one had to use multiple devices and boot managers to achieve everything you wanted or needed to do with regard to operating system installation, operating system recovery, data recovery, password resets, hardware diagnostics, virus/malware removal and many more.

 Here list of just a few of the features that Ventoy has.